 Vilazodone concentrations peak at a median of 4-5 hours (Tmax) after administration and decline with a terminal half-life of approximately 25 hours.
 The absolute bioavailability of vilazodone is 72% with food.
 Administration of Viibryd with food (high fat or light meal) increases oral bioavailability (Cmax increased by approximately 147-160%, and AUC increased by approximately 64-85%).

 Coadministration of Viibryd with ethanol or with a proton pump inhibitor (pantoprazole) did not affect the rate or extent of vilazodone absorption [see Drug Interactions (7.5, Figure 1)].
 In addition, neither the Tmax nor terminal elimination rate of vilazodone was altered by coadministration with either pantoprazole or ethanol.

 Absorption is decreased by approximately 25% if vomiting occurs within 7 hours of ingestion; no replacement dose is needed.

 Vilazodone is widely distributed and approximately 96-99% protein-bound

 Metabolism and Elimination

-The presence of mild or moderate renal impairment, or mild or moderate hepatic impairment did not affect the apparent clearance of vilazodone.
+The presence of mild or moderate renal impairment, or mild, moderate, or severe hepatic impairment did not affect the apparent clearance of vilazodone.

 Carcinogenesis, Mutagenesis, Impairment of Fertility